purewack/jsong-audio/README.md

 The `flow` of the song is mapped out with an array of literal names of sections from [`map`](#map), either a singleton entry or a sub array of section called a [sub-section](#subsection).

 ### Subsection
-A subsection is like a Repeat in music, except you can specify how many time the section should repeat. `[4, "verse2", "bridge1"],` if no number is specified as the first entry, it is assumed the section repeats infinitely and can only be broken out of through [`JSONPlayer.next(true)`](#jsonplayernextbreakout) or [`JSONPlayer.goTo(region)`](#jsonplayergotoregionname)
+A subsection is like a Repeat in music, except you can specify how many time the section should repeat. `[4, "verse2", "bridge1"],` if no number is specified as the first entry, it is assumed the section repeats infinitely and can only be broken out of through [`JSONPlayer.next(breakout: boolean)`](API.md#jsonplayernextbreakout-regionname) or [`JSONPlayer.goTo(breakout: boolean, regionName: String)`](API.md#jsonplayernextbreakout-regionname)

 ## Tracks
 <pre>